mattlqx/cookbook-efs/README.md

 Cookbook to mount Elastic Filesystem endpoints in Amazon Web Services.

-Presently, you just configure global defaults (presently the recommended values from Amazon) and individual mounts through node attributes.
-In the future, a LWRP may be added.
+You just configure global defaults (presently the recommended values from Amazon) and individual mounts through node attributes.
+You also have the option of using the `mount_efs` resource within your own recipes.

 ## Requirements